JetBrains/kotlin-web-site/pages/docs/tutorials/spring-boot-restful-db.md

    </div>

-    These settings enable the Spring Boot application work with the database.
+    These settings enable the database for the Spring Boot application.
     See the full list of common application properties in the [Spring documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-application-properties.html).

 ## Run the application

 You should use an HTTP client to work with previously created endpoints.
-In IntelliJ IDEA, you can do that by using the embedded [HTTP client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html):
+In IntelliJ IDEA, you can use the embedded [HTTP client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html):

 1. Run the application.
 Once the application is up and running, you can execute a few POST request to store messages in the database.